yagrawl/scribbles/content/posts/2020-01-10-quantified-self.md

 Apart from JIRA boards and commit logs, I personally like to keep a version controlled weekly account of things I've completed.
-It helps in framing the year-end review and gives you time to reflect back upon the week.
+It helps in framing the year-end review and gives me time to reflect back upon the week.

 Personal projects are also all version controlled and a good old to-do list does the rest.
 I use [Todoist](https://todoist.com/).